ChristopherStumpe/virtualclassroom/README.md

 > Teachers can add classes, assignments, announcements, and students to their roster

-> Assignment and annoucements have customizable release times
+> Assignment and announcements have customizable release times

 ## <a name="wireframe"></a>2.
 App Wireframe